juice-shop/pwning-juice-shop/introduction/architecture.md

 programmatically without the need for a dedicated server.
 [Sequelize](http://docs.sequelizejs.com) and
 [epilogue](https://github.com/dchester/epilogue) are used as an abstraction layer from the database.
-This allows to use a dynamically created API endpoints for simple interactions (i.e. CRUD operations) with database resources while still allowing to execute custom SQL for more complex queries.
+This allows to use dynamically created API endpoints for simple interactions (i.e. CRUD operations) with database resources while still allowing to execute custom SQL for more complex queries.